 And if you're interested in buying a subscription, you can get 20% off using the discount code: KINDLEPRENEUR

 What I Disliked About The Novel Factory

 There are a lot of awesome features in The Novel Factory software, but there were a few I didn’t particularly enjoy.
 Let’s go over them now, so you can get a better idea of whether this outlining software is the right one for you.

 - Actually writing the novel isn’t as intuitive as I'd like.
 Adding the scenes and subplots–while very cool–was too complicated for me.
 That might just be me, though.
 If you like being able to go into detail about which subplot is in each scene, this might be just the tool you’re looking for.

 - The universe creation is cool but isn’t as detailed as you might want it to be if you were a fantasy or sci-fi author.

 Is The Novel Factory the Right Outlining Tool For You?

 If you’re looking for guidance as a relatively new fiction author, this is probably a good tool for you.
 The roadmap is awesome, with loads of valuable information.
 This software is obviously not designed for nonfiction authors–it’s right there in the name–but you could probably use it to outline your non-fiction work and organize your story as well.

-At the basic price, you’ll probably have enough storage space to plot and write quite a few novels, but if you want to continue writing loads of series, you'll have to upgrade–unless you plan on deleting completed or published novels (you'll no longer have them as a frame of reference then).
-The standard subscription to the online app is probably the best, but for the serious outliner who wants to organize their stuff, getting the desktop version might be a good idea.
+At the basic price, you can plot and write your entire first novel, but if you want to continue writing loads of series, you'll have to upgrade–unless you plan on deleting completed or published novels (you'll no longer have them as a frame of reference then).
+The standard subscription is probably the best, and you get the desktop app included in the package.

 It all depends on what you’re using the software for.